numenta/nupic-legacy/README.md

 ## User instructions

-If you want NuPIC only for your apps use it, simply do this:
+If you want NuPIC only for your apps use it, cd into the NuPIC installation directory and run:

     python setup.py install